L0o0k1/Python-Projects/README.md

-## **This Repo Contain 9 Simple Python Projects**
+## **This Repo Contain 6 Simple Python Scripts**

 1. A Quiz Game - Easy.
-2. A Number Guesser Game - Easy.
+2. A Number Guesser Game.
-3. A Password Generator - Easy.
+3. A Password Generator.
-4. A YT Video Dawnloader - Medium.
+4. A YT Video Dawnloader.
-5. DNS enumeration tool - Medium.
+5. A DNS enumeration tool.